 As far as practical, you will be required to attend all meetings, including teleconferences and videoconferences.
-Scheduled meetings are held via Zoom or at Ahpra's National Office in Melbourne and typically during business hours; therefore, some members may need the support of their employer to serve on the National Board.
+Scheduled meetings are held at Ahpra's National Office in Melbourne and typically during business hours; therefore, you may need the support of your employer to serve on a National Board.